gonzoknows/gonzoknows.github.io/_posts/2023-02-06-Simplex-Chat-Contact.md

 - Email: SimpleX Chat also doesn't require an email, and the reasoning is the same as for phone numbers.

 These two requirements were the main factors in my decision to choose SimpleX Chat over other means of communication for a website.
-It eliminates options like Signal, email, etc. Although it doesn't eliminate the Messenger session, I personally didn't want a messenger that looks like a hacker app with its green accent colors.
+It eliminates options like Signal, email, etc. Although it doesn't eliminate the Messenger Session, I personally didn't want a messenger that looks like a hacker app with its green accent colors.
 For my threat model, it doesn't matter, as I have my socials linked on this page, etc. SimpleX Chat looked like the simple contact method of choice, as it supports both Android and iOS, which are all I need.

 SimpleX Chat is likely to stay as it is very convenient for me.
 It allows my account to automatically accept message requests, meaning I don't have to manually accept new contacts to send me a message.
 Several people have told me they found it easy to reach out to me via this encrypted messaging app.